German cockroach (Blattella germanica)

 Due to their prolific breeding and resilience, German cockroach infestations can quickly become a significant nuisance and health hazard.
 They are known to carry pathogens and allergens, posing risks to human health by contaminating food and surfaces with bacteria and triggering allergic reactions in sensitive individuals.

-See also German cockroach (Blattella germanica)
+See also German Cockroach (Blattella germanica)

 Effective management of German cockroach infestations typically involves a combination of sanitation practices, habitat modification, and chemical control methods.
 Integrated pest management strategies aim to minimize reliance on pesticides while addressing the underlying factors contributing to infestations, such as food and water sources and entry points into buildings.